-How Does Chemotherapy Affect Fertility In Females?
+How Does Chemotherapy Affect Fertility in Females?

-Chemotherapy and fertility in females are quite intricately connected as well.
 Any kind of external medical treatment has known to affect the various processes and aspects of a woman, which could impact her capability to get pregnant.

 - Even before chemotherapy, if cancer in question has spread to areas of the body that are essential for pregnancy, then chemotherapy could affect these in ways that reduce the possibility to house a child within the body.

-- Chemotherapy does tend to attack the eggs that are produced by the body.
+- Chemotherapy does tend to attack the eggs that are produced by the ovary.
 As much as this varies from the medication used and the dosage prescribed, this effect is quite evident in women.

 - Younger women have a better chance of restoring their fertility after treatment since their egg production is quite substantial.
 This starts reducing rapidly as women get older and making it more difficult to get pregnant.
-At the same time, if pre-pubescent girls or extremely young girls are exposed to chemotherapy, they could have an early menopause, making them infertile altogether.
+At the same time, if pre-pubescent girls or extremely young girls are exposed to chemotherapy, they could have early menopause, making them infertile altogether.